 What happens to your sample?

 Your specialist should tell you what will happen to your sample.
-It will be routinely stored in case it’s needed in the future.
+It will be routinely stored in case it’s needed at a later date.
 Improvements in technology may mean that further tests can be done in the future.

 Before you have a genetic test, you should have genetic counselling.
 This could be with an FH professional such as your doctor or nurse, or it could be with a genetics counsellor at a specialist clinic.
 They can help you to understand: